PrintM3D/Quad-Fusion-Docs/maintenance-guides/changing-extruders.md

 # Changing Extruders

-The Promega has two extruder heads the K'Tana and the Compound nozzle.
+The Crane has two extruder heads the K'Tana and the Compound nozzle.
 The compound nozzle accepts two filaments as input and prints through one nozzle by mixing the two filaments.
 The K'Tana has two separate filament inputs and two seperate nozzles to print from.
 In order to switch between the two tools, you will have to perform a series of mechanical and software changes.

 ## Preparation